 - A Concept Paper was discussed by the Market Advisory Committee (MAC) at the May 2011 meeting.
 The MAC was generally supportive of System Management's view that there was a lack of clarity in the current Market Rules. - System Management formally submitted the Rule Change Proposal on 9 June 2011.
-The IMO issued a notice calling for submissions on 15 June 2011. - Submissions were received from EnerNOC, Landfill Gas and Power and Synergy.
-All submissions supported the proposed amendments.
+The IMO issued a notice calling for submissions on 15 June 2011. - First round submissions were received from EnerNOC, Landfill Gas and Power and Synergy.
+All submissions supported the proposed amendments. - A second round submission was received from Synergy supporting the proposed amendments.

-Assessment against Wholesale Market Objectives
+Assessment against the Wholesale Market Objectives